protagolabs/MinerU_Protago/README.md

 ### Understand the Location of the Configuration File
 After completing the "Download Models" step, the script will automatically generate a `magic-pdf.json` file in the user directory and configure the default model path.
 You can find the `magic-pdf.json` file in your user directory.
 > [!TIP]
 > The user directory for Linux is "/home/username".
+For Windows, it is "C:\Users\username".
 > You need to check the `magic-pdf.json` file to use the models in the right `models` directory.